dongmaster/volafile-scripts/README.md

 You can use the shortcut CTRL+Enter to toggle it.
 Or you can press the button next to the user counter to toggle it.

+##Volafile Show Filter Buttons
+Automatically clicks the "Filter Files" button for you when entering a room.

 ##Volafile Sound Notification
 This script will play a sound (Quake III hitsound) whenever someone highlights you.
 Works nicely with the Volafile Highlight++ script.